prahladyeri/gh_announce/README.md

 # Usage

-	gh_configure --config # (first time only to configure your github username & twitter api details)
+	gh_announce --config # (first time only to configure your github username & twitter api details)

 	gh_announce # (set as a cron job using crontab -e, etc.)